Mercedes Benz Stadium NFL Atlanta Georgia HOK Architects ALPOLIC ACM Lumiflon FEVE Resin

 Embodied carbon is the amount of carbon used to extract, manufacture, and transport building materials.
 This can be challenging, and the right answer is not always obvious.

 To begin, start with the highest cost items – the building structure and envelope.
 Fortunately, structural materials, determining the carbon footprint can be easy to measure.
-Wood, , and concrete have dramatically different carbon footprints, but are easy to measure.
+Wood, steel, and concrete have dramatically different carbon footprints, but are easy to measure.
 While building envelope items can be tougher.
 While some building skin items can be easy, other items, like insulation, can be much tougher.

 Architecture2030, Carbon Emissions, Construction, Planning, Graphical Data